Collaborating with the contemporary artist to create a fully functional handwriting font available for public use —

 features

-Just like the letter randomization, there are multiple scribbles to chose from: simple lines, hurried ones, or denser scribbles.
+Just like the letter randomization, there are multiple scribbles to choose from: simple lines, hurried ones, or denser scribbles.
 Find them via OpenType features.

 Photos by Jules Villbrandt for Herz und Blut